Napa Valley AVA

 Industry insiders consider Seavey Vineyards one of Napa Valley’s best-kept secrets.
 Even though its wines have scored high for decades and have been featured in numerous industry periodicals throughout the years, the winery’s off the beaten track location has made their existence undiscovered except to those who have literally sought out Seavey’s fabulous wines.

 And, there is a third generation of young Seaveys coming along to potentially take over the winery’s fortunes.
-Art Seavey smiled at such a thought.
-“Nothing,” he finalized, “would make me happier.
-Then we could be the complete family winery.”
+Nothing would make the family happier than to continue the Seavey legacy for generations to come - then they could be the complete family winery.

 Our land was originally established as a winery and vineyard in the 1870’s by the Franco-Swiss Winery, which produced some of California’s most renowned wines.
 They enjoyed great prosperity until Prohibition forced them to change focus to raising beef and producing milk.
 My parents, William and Mary Seavey, re-established the vineyards on the property in 1981, almost 100 years after they were originally planted.
 While this seems like a long time to us, it was a brief moment for the rocky southern-facing hillside vineyard, which continues to produce a highly concentrated, complex and well structure Cabernet Sauvignon.